Teaching at Stetson

 The academic calendar lists all important academic dates and deadlines for the academic year.
-Academic calendars are posted for both the DeLand and Celebration campus as well as for the College of Law.
+Academic calendars are posted for the DeLand campus as well as for the College of Law.
 We encourage you to be informed of important deadlines relevant to academic advising and those that may shape how you decide to structure your course.

 Attendance Policy and Absences

 As outlined in the University Catalog Attendance Policy, instructors set their attendance policy.
 The attendance policy should be included in each course syllabus.
 Instructors are asked to regularly record attendance as poor attendance can be a sign of serious academic or personal problems, and early intervention can help students avoid falling into academic trouble